TomislavMatas/EZAsesAutoType/README.md

 # "EZAsesAutoType"
-The Microsoft Windows Forms Application "EZAsesAutoType.exe" is supposed to automate the daily chore of utilizing the virtual punch card system "ATOSS Staff Efficiency Suite" also known as "ASES".
+The Microsoft Windows Forms application "EZAsesAutoType.exe" is supposed to automate the daily chore of utilizing the virtual punch card system "ATOSS Staff Efficiency Suite" also known as "ASES".